jpetazzo/jpetazzo.github.io/_posts/2018-08-15-junior-senior-mentor.markdown

-we keep touting how containers help us reduce friction, and how good infrastructure and platform tools enable us to push code with confidence very early after joining a team; but even with all that, every engineer at Facebook goes throuh a [six-week bootcamp]( https://www.facebook.com/notes/facebook-engineering/facebook-engineering-bootcamp/177577963919/).
+we keep touting how containers help us reduce friction, and how good infrastructure and platform tools enable us to push code with confidence very early after joining a team; but even with all that, every engineer at Facebook goes through a [six-week bootcamp]( https://www.facebook.com/notes/facebook-engineering/facebook-engineering-bootcamp/177577963919/).
 I've heard a few times that it could take 3 to 6 months for engineers at Google to reach acceptable levels of productivity.
 (Keep in mind that